keithmburu/courses/cs2/handouts/working_remotely.md

 tmux list-sessions
 ```

-You can exist a session by typng `exit` inside of it or by using the `kill-session` argument.
+You can exit a session by typng `exit` inside of it or by using the `kill-session` argument.

 The `tmux` program has many other features, such as splitting the window in to multiple frames, each with its own console session.
 For more information, see the links below.